Skullcap

 Given the limited research base and the documented variability in skullcap products, caution is commonly advised for:

-• individuals with liver concerns (discuss with a clinician)
+• individuals with liver concerns (discuss with a clinician before using products marketed as skullcap, given the historical adulteration context)

 Quality & sourcing considerations

 Because the common name "skullcap" can refer to botanically distinct plants, quality and sourcing deserve particular attention.
-Historical cases of product adulteration — where germander (Teucrium) was substituted for Scutellaria — underscore the importance of verified sourcing.
+Historical cases of product adulteration — where germander (Teucrium) was substituted for Scutellaria — underscore the importance of verified sourcing, and this is not a purely academic concern: documented liver-related case reports have been traced to such substitution incidents.
 Quality considerations often include:

 FAQs